oivron/microbit-extension-vscode/README.md

 # microbit README

-The purpose of this extension is to create an easy to use environment for blind students to code the BBC micro:bit with Python.
+The purpose of this extension is to create an easy to use environment for blind students who code the BBC micro:bit with Python.
 Block editors are hard to use and many text editors will not work well with assistive tools like screen readers.
+Visual Studio Code has great support for screen readers.
+We recommend NVDA.

 ## Features